Nursing Homes in Vermont

 Short-term Care: Facilitates Functional Improvement

-This is the percent of short-term patients that saw functional improvements, such as with activities of daily living.
-Higher levels of performance with activities of daily living often correlates with superior rehabilitation services.
+This is a measure of the percent of short-term stay patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+Some would argue that this is a measure of a facility's rehabilitation services.

 Vermont cities